• Contact Us

 Studies have shown that certain essential oils can help relieve pain and inflammation, improve sleep quality, and boost the immune system.

-For example, a study published in the Department of Nursing, Kyung Hee University in Seoul, South Korea found that lavender essential oil was effective in reducing arthritis pain when applied topically.
+a study published in the Department of Nursing, Kyung Hee University in Seoul, South Korea found that lavender essential oil was effective in reducing arthritis pain when applied topically.

 Fragrance and Memory